Famous Cemeteries of The United States

 One other is the cemetery in St. Paul’s Chapel, built in 1766, a short distance from the original Trinity Church Cemetery.

-The third is Trinity Uptown Cemetery, built in 1842 and located at 155th street and Broadway.
+The third is Trinity Uptown Cemetery, built in 1842 and located at 155th Street and Broadway.

 The last two cemeteries were created when they ran out of space in the original location.